ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 - Ancient Scepter: Non-upgraded Eviscerate no longer resets duration on kill.
 - Ancient Scepter: Fixed several other cases where having negative item count could cause skills to act like their scepter replacements.
+- Gigantic Amethyst: restored cooldown to 8s from incorrect 45s.

 **4.1.1**